 |

-Personalized results for the specific user in context |
+Personalized results for each specific user in context |

-Personalized results for the specific user in context |
+Personalized results for each specific user in context |

-Personalized results, but rather for the "average" user according to algorithm |
+Personalized results, but more for the "average" user according to algorithm |

-Personalized results, but rather for the "average" user according to algorithm |
+Personalized results, but more for the "average" user according to algorithm |

 Integrations